apache/datasketches-website/docs/Quantiles/KllSketchVsTDigest.md

 * <i>min rule</i>: mass of the distribution of values less than <i>x</i>
 * <i>max rule</i>: mass of the distribution of values less than or equal to <i>x</i>
-* <i>mid rule</i>: half way between the <i>min rule</i> and the <i>max rule</i>
+* <i>mid rule</i>: halfway between the <i>min rule</i> and the <i>max rule</i>

 KLL sketch uses the <i>min rule</i>.
 If one value is added to the sketch (even repeatedly), its rank is 0.

 It is not clear what rule t-digest uses.
-There is a descrepancy between the definition of rank in Javadoc and the implementation.
+There is a discrepancy between the definition of rank in Javadoc and the implementation.
 The definition reads (above cdf(x) method in TDigest.java): "returns the fraction of all points added which are <= x".
 This would be the <i>max rule</i>.
 However, there is a helping method in tests that implements the <i>mid rule</i>.
 Moreover, experiments with streams of the same repeated value show that the <i>min rule</i> might explain the results better (see the plot below), but not exactly.
-For completeness the comparioson was done using all tree rules for t-digest.
+For completeness the comparison was done using all tree rules for t-digest.

 This plot is to validate the basic assumptions about the sketches.
 The same repeated value was used as the input.
 The expected rank error is 0%.